 Alcohol-impaired driving is defined as the number of fatalities from vehicle crashes involving a person with a blood alcohol concentration of at least 0.08 g/dl. by the National Traffic Safety Administration (NHTSA).
-Fatalities can be either the driver, an occupant of a vehicle, or a non-occupant.111
+Fatalities can be either the driver, an occupant of a vehicle, or a non-occupant.

-Data for Texas and Region 5 show that the rate of alcohol-related vehicular fatalities increased from 2020 to 2022.
-The rate for Texas increased from 5.0 to 5.7 per 100,000.
-For Region 5, the rate went from 6.4 to 6.5 per 100,000 and peaked in 2021 at 7.2.
+Data for Texas and Region 5 show that the rate of alcohol-related vehicular fatalities increased from 2019 to 2022, with a small decrease for 2023.
+For Region 5, the rate went from 5.7 in 2019 per 100,000 and peaked in 2021 at 6.5.
+Please see the following graph.

 Graph 53.
-Rate of alcohol-related fatalities per 100,000 compared to Texas, 2020 to 2021.
-Alcohol-related fatalities have increased for both Texas and Region 5.
+Rate of alcohol-related fatalities per 100,000 compared to Texas, 2019 to 2023.

+Alcohol- related fatalities in Region 5 have remained above the